Journals LibraryNHS NIHR - National Institute for Health Research

 A disclosure of interest declaration must also appear below the authors’ names.
 For example:

 "Disclosure of interest: XXXX has received funding from the pharmaceutical industry to attend an influenza-related conference"

 The NIHR Journals Library adopts the International Committee of Medical Journal Editors (ICMJE) approach to disclosure of interest, as discussed in detail here: http://www.icmje.org/recommendations/browse/roles-and-responsibilities/author-responsibilities--conflicts-of-interest.html

 The NIHR Journals Library requires that all authors must complete the ICMJE Disclosure of Interest form.
 Authors are asked to note that this form asks for all potential disclosures and if in doubt, authors are asked to be inclusive in their declaration.
 In particular authors are reminded that ICMJE include the following as potential disclosures of interest:

 (1) Relevant financial activities outside the submitted work.

 (2) Intellectual Property.

 (3) Relationships not covered above.

 (4) This includes details of other NIHR funding such as NIHR professorships and CLAHRC funding.

-For further information please see the ICMJE Uniform Disclosure Form for Potential Conflicts of Interest (COI).
+For further information please see the ICMJE Disclosure of Interest form.